curlpipe/crazy8s/README.md

 More information: [here](https://en.wikipedia.org/wiki/Crazy_Eights)

+This game has automated tests, install and run `pytest` to ensure everything is working as intended

 ## Installation

 This game is written in Python, and will require a minimum version of 3.10 in order to work.